SimonPierreC/MVA-DLMI-2025---Histopathology-OOD-classification/README.md

 ## Model Files and Outputs

+• The models follow the configurations as mentionned in the report
 • Pretrained models are in the outputs directory.
 • Test files for submissions are in the outputs directory.